DEFEDGE/MTD-manager-console/Setups/Framework_setup.md

 	To make the application able to collect node metrics:
   	- apply permanent port forwarding with `NodePortProme.yaml` (in mtd-manager/miscConfig) using the command
     	```sh
+     	kubectl create namespace kubernetes-monitoring-system
     	kubectl apply -f NodePortProme.yaml
     	```

 3. In `ClusterService` (src/main/java/mtd/manager/service/ClusterService.java):
-	- change the ip of `PROMETHEUS_URL` to the master node IP
+	- change the IP of `PROMETHEUS_URL` (row 44) to the master node IP.

 	To see the metrics without using the app, you can visit
   	- http://<MASTER_NODE_IP>:30090/graph to perform the queries